rodgdutra/LLMs_for_restaurant_case/README.md

 ## Introduction

 In the rapidly evolving landscape of artificial intelligence, Large Language Models (LLMs) have emerged as powerful tools for enhancing various sectors, including the restaurant industry.
-This project focuses on leveraging LLMs to provide innovative solutions tailored specifically for restaurants, using the mock-up case study of "Burger Bliss" a fictional restaurant featuring a mock up menu.
-By harnessing the capabilities of LLMs, we aim to streamline restaurant operations, improve customer interactions, and enhance overall service delivery.
+This project focuses on leveraging LLMs, specifically utilizing the Gemma 2B-It model from Google, to provide innovative solutions tailored to restaurants, using the mock-up case study of "Burger Bliss," a fictional restaurant with a detailed menu.
+By harnessing the advanced capabilities of Gemma 2B-It, we aim to demonstrate how this model can be applied effectively to a restaurant use case.

-The Burger Bliss menu serves as our primary data source, enabling us to explore various applications of LLMs in a restaurant context.
-We will demonstrate how LLMs can be utilized to respond to customer inquiries, provide menu information, and facilitate a more engaging dining experience through natural language interactions.
+The Burger Bliss menu serves as our primary data source, allowing us to explore various LLM applications within a restaurant context.
+We will show how LLMs, powered by Gemma 2B-It, can respond to customer inquiries, provide detailed menu information, and accurately address user queries by utilizing the menu as a core knowledge base.

 ## Project Overview